xiaoliangstd/unitree_guide-docs/source/docs/GettinStarted/Installation.md

 ```
 ./devel/lib/unitree_guide/junior_ctrl
 ```
 When the controller is successfully started, the FSM of the robot will automatically enter the passive state.
-Next, please refer to the fsm chapter to use.
+Next, please refer to the FSM chapter to use.

 ### real